LootToken/Loot-Marketplace-Framework/README.md

 Here we can see that an address has signed up, and what the result was.

 - Important game information is caught by our API, stored and able to be publicly queryable through the API calls listed below.
-- We can then show the player game logic based on the results decided in a smart contract by querying these logs back in order.
+- We can then from in game, call the API and show the player game logic based on the results decided in a smart contract by querying these logs back in order.

 #### Phases